-Chart 6 shows the outcome of the complaints in 2023-2024.
+Chart 6 shows the outcome of the complaints in 2024-2025.

 Chart 7 shows the percentage of complaints that were closed within the timeframe allotted.
-Where complaints were not closed within the timeframe and where possible an extension to the timeframe was agreed with the tenant.
+Some complaints were not closed in timeframe due to waiting for the young person to respond (abandoned complaints), some were extended due to the complex nature of the complaint and/or the chaotic lifestyle of the complainant.
+Where possible an extension to the timeframe was agreed with the resident.